-18 F&G Reg 24AG Did the information recorded in the local government's tender register about panels of pre-qualified suppliers comply with the requirements of Local N/A The City did not establish any panel of pregualified Coordinator Government (Functions and General) Regulations 1996, Regulation 24AG? suppliers. and Contracts 19 F&G Reg 24AH(1) Did the local government reject any applications to join a panel of pre- qualified suppliers that were not submitted at the place, and within the time, specified in the invitation for applications?
+18 F&G Reg 24AG panels of pre-qualified suppliers comply with the requirements of Local Government (Functions and General) Regulations 1996, Regulation 24AG? with the requirements of Local N/A panel of prequalified suppliers.
+Coordinator Procurement and Contracts 19 F&G Reg 24AH(1) Did the local government reject any applications to join a panel of pre- qualified suppliers that were not submitted at the place, and within the time, specified in the invitation for applications?
 N/A The City did not establish any panel of prequalified suppliers.
 Coordinator Procurement and Contracts 20 F&G Reg 24AH(3) Were all applications that were not rejected assessed by the local government via a written evaluation of the extent to which each application satisfies the criteria for deciding which application to accept?
 N/A The City did not establish any panel of prequalified suppliers.
 Coordinator Procurement and Contracts 21 F&G Reg 24AI Did the CEO send each applicant written notice advising them of the outcome of their application?
 N/A The City did not establish any panel of prequalified suppliers.
-Coordinator Procurement and Contracts 22 F&G Regs 24E & 24F Where the local government gave regional price preference, did the local government comply with the requirements of Local Government (Functions and General) Regulations 1996 , Regulation 24E and 24F?
-N/A No regional price preference was required or used for the assessment of tenders.
-Coordinator Procurement and Contracts

-Chief Executive Officer Date Mayor/President Date
+Coordinator Procurement and Contracts 22 F&G Regs 24E & 24F government comply with the requirement nts of Local Government (Functions N/A No regional price preference was required or used for the assessment of tenders.
+Coordinator Procurement and Contracts 0 nts of Local Government (Functions N/A was required or used for the Procurer hief I Executive Officer Date Mayor r/President Date